-• This is the most basic route towards

-community ownership. • The community is the most important part of this process, make sure to keep them informed at all stages.
-Taking on an asset is a big challenge - ensure you are addressing needs locally.
-Communities can exit the process at any stage prior to concluding the deal.

-Raise funding for purchase

-Capital funding is for any fixed costs such as purchase of the asset, construction or refurbishment.
+• This is the most basic route towards community ownership. of this process, make sure to keep them informed at all stages.
+Taking on an asset is a big challenge ensure you are addressing needs locally.
+Communities can exit the process at any Raise funding for purchase Capital funding is for any fixed costs such as purchase of the asset, construction or refurbishment.
 Appoint a lawyer to act on your behalf.
 Development funding may be needed for further costs.
 You may need further technical advice to make sure your project is sustainable.
 And you may wish to employ or contract with an individual to project manage the post-acquisition capital development phase.
 Speak to your HIE or DTAS adviser who will be able to help you identify potential funders.

 Through the selling agent, put in a formal offer for the property based on the amount you wish to pay for it.

+conveyancing

 Conveyancing is the legal process of transferring title (ownership) of a property from a seller to a buyer.
 For detailed input refer to your own legal adviser.

-As with every step in the process, ensure the community is kept informed of your plans.
+As with every step in the process, ensure the

+community is kept informed of your plans.

+Keep community engaged

-Finalise terms of conclude deal
+Finalise terms of

+conclude deal

 It is important to check the terms and conditions of the sale thoroughly to ensure you will be able to carry out your plans.

 Where appropriate, take legal advice.

-Settlement and
+Settlement and celebrate!

-celebrate!

 You may wish to hold a public event to celebrate the official community ownership of the land or building.
 You may also wish to issue a press release or speak to a journalist in advance about the story.
 Give everyone the opportunity to get involved and make sure you take lots of photographs.
 It may seem like it has been a long haul but remember it's only the very start of your journey.
+Continue negotiations with landowner If the offer is not considered acceptable, you may be able to offer a higher purchase price.
+No sale: time to think of other options If you have been unable to agree a deal to purchase the land or buildings, it is time to regroup and consider your options.
+This might include taking another route to ownership, identifying alternative sites, or other ways in which you can deliver your project.